Page Reviewed / Updated - September 29, 2020

 West Virginia's Lighthouse Program was created to provide services to seniors who require assistance with the activities and instrumental activities of daily living but do not qualify for assistance from Medicaid.
 The program is funded by the state and managed at the county level.
 The Lighthouse Program provides four areas of support to the elderly (ages 60+) in their homes: personal care services, mobility assistance, nutrition and housekeeping / chore services.

 The Lighthouse Program works as follows; a Plan of Care is developed by a medical professional and county caseworker in which the specific tasks and frequency of assistance is determined.
-Each activity with which the participant requires assistance is determined and the number of care hours per month is calculated, up to a maximum of 60 hours/ month.
+(The maximum number of hours a program participant can receive is 60 hours / month).
 Caregivers are hired by the county and receive training.
 It is worth noting that certain family members of the individual in need of care can be hired to provide care services.
 Spouses are excluded from being paid caregivers, but the adult children are not.
 Make note, this is based on county policy, as some counties allow family members to provide care, while others do not.

 This model of allowing the care recipient to choose their paid caregiver is sometimes, inaccurately, referred to as Cash and Counseling.
 That term is specific to Medicaid programs.
-A more appropriate term is Consumer Directed.
+A more appropriate term is Consumer Directed or Self Directed.

 Individuals cannot also be receiving assistance from Medicaid, such as the Personal Care Program and the Aged and Disabled Waiver.
 One can, however, receive services from both the Lighthouse Program and the Family Alzheimer’s In-Home Respite Program, given services are not duplicated.
 Services received under these programs must be done so within the state's borders.